gianniskmbls/Hello-World/PYTHON/Readme.md

-#A set of Python programs and applications
+#A set of Python programs and applications.
+#As an entry level developer, I have created this set of Python programs.
+#This set will work as my first attempt to create a portfolio.